 Psalm 113:3 as well as the three other passages with similar wording (Psalm 50:12, Isaiah 45:6, and Isaiah 59:19) is phrased as an imperative.
 It is thus a command.
 If God is not being praised somewhere from the farthest east to the farthest west, then His people are obligated to do something to change the situation.

-In the middle of the 1700s, as the first Protestant missionaries began leaving their homelands for other parts of the world.
+In the middle of the 1700s, early Protestant missionaries began leaving their homelands for other parts of the world.
 At that point in time, Bible scholar John Gill wrote that Psalm 113:3 was definitely about world evangelism.
 He said the verse looked forward to "Gospel times, when the Gospel should be sent unto all the world, and many should be called from the east and west, from the north and south."

 Psalm 113:3 is sung today at Jewish Passover celebrations and by Christians using musical settings composed by Stephen P. Smith, Paul Deming, and others.
-When those words are sung, they ned to received by hearers as the expectation that God's people are to get the Good News to every place on earth.
+When those words are sung, they need to be understood by hearers as the expectation that God's people are to get the Good News to every place on earth.

 -- Howard Culbertson,